rouroulike/clash/Home.md

 This wiki will cover both versions of Clash.

-> This documentation is still in the works, and we strive to improve it.
+> This documentation is still in the works, and we strive to improve it and keep it accurate.
-  You are welcome to contribute.
+  Until then, it's recommended to read https://lancellc.gitbook.io/clash/ as well.

 # Getting Started
 You can either grab the pre-built binaries of Clash from [https://github.com/Dreamacro/clash/releases](https://github.com/Dreamacro/clash/releases) or build locally.